roboflow/inference/docs/workflows/understanding.md

 `type`) and as many additional properties as needed describing parametrisation of the `block`. pydantic manifest serves multiple roles in `workflows`.
 First of all - it is the source of syntax definition.
 Whatever is valid as part of JSON `workflow definition` comes from the structure of `manifests` declared for `blocks`.
-Pydantic also validate the syntax of `workflow definition` automatically and provide OpenAPI 3.x compatible schemas for `blocks` (making it possible to integrate with UI).
+Pydantic also validates the syntax of `workflow definition` automatically and provides OpenAPI 3.x compatible schemas for `blocks` (making it possible to integrate with UI).
 Additionally, manifest tells `execution engine` what are the parameters that must be injected to invocation of function to run the `block` logic.